tcvdijk/wupstream/README.md

 Alternatively, configure the command line arguments in the project settings at `Project > [project name] Properties ... > Debugging > Command Arguments`.
 Example instances are available in the `test` directory.

+### Various Parsers

+Wüpstream contains an three parser of varying robustness and speed.
+Use of the default parser (which uses RapidJSON) is recommended.

+* The "quick" parser does not validate the JSON and makes various assumptions about its structure and the order of the attributes.
+It may fail without warnings.
+Enable it using `--quick-parser`.
+* The "dirty" parser is additionally tuned for the GIS Cup files and not implemented to be readable.
+It makes even more assumptions about the file (such as that all IDs are 38 characters long).
+It may crash or fail without warnings.
+Its use is not recommened.
+To use it anyway, run with `--dirty-parser`.

 # Running Tests